• Question: What are some budget-friendly attractions in Charlotte?

 © The Mint Museum

-• The Mint Museum Randolph is housed in the former Charlotte Mint federal building and opened as North Carolina’s first art museum in 1936.
+• Visit the original Mint Museum Randolph, housed in the former Charlotte Mint federal building and opened in 1936 as North Carolina’s first art museum.

 President James K. Polk Historic Site